 Just because a medication is considered ototoxic does not mean it will have the same (or any) effects on everyone.
-Symptoms can vary considerably depending on a person’s age and health history, the type of medication and the extent of exposure.
+Symptoms can vary considerably depending on a person’s age and health history, the type of ototoxic drug being ingested and the extent of exposure.

 “Certain medications are very prone to damaging the inner ear and causing hearing loss,” Dr. Rybak says.
 “Those include mainly cisplatin and aminoglycosides.”

-Common ototoxic medications that may cause temporary hearing damage include:
+Common ototoxic drugs that may cause temporary hearing damage include:

-Ototoxic medications that often cause permanent hearing damage include:
+Ototoxic drugs that often cause permanent hearing damage include: